Accountant Spoilers below.

-It still feels kind of weird to say that, but as it turns out the whole “Batfleck” controversy was actually the least of our concerns when it came to Batman v Superman: Dawn of Justice.
+It still feels weird to say that, but as it turns out the whole “Batfleck” controversy was actually the least of our concerns over Batman v Superman: Dawn of Justice.
 Ben Affleck is actually the best part of the movie.
 Sure, the script fundamentally misunderstands Batman and turns the World’s Greatest Detective into a bit of dullard with serious anger issues.
 Plus, we’ll never be able to unsee this:

 However, we can all stop pestering the man for updates on what is currently being called The Batman.
-Turns out, he’s already made a solo Batman movie, at least in spirit.
+He’s actually already made a solo Batman movie, at least in spirit.

 Say hello to The Accountant, director Gavin O’Connor’s (Warrior, Jane Got a Gun) new action-thriller about a highly functioning autistic man named Chris Wolff (Affleck) who cooks the books for domestic and international criminal organizations but also [spoiler alert] sometimes viciously murders members of those organizations if they violate his moral code.

 Okay.
-That pretty much instantly disqualifies any kind of Batman comparison because, contrary to what Zack Snyder thinks, Batman doesn’t kill people.
-That’s kind of his whole thing, the moral underpinning which separates him from the bad guys.
+That pretty much instantly disqualifies any kind of Batman comparison because Batman doesn’t kill people.
+That’s kind of his thing, the moral underpinning which separates him from the bad guys.
 A vigilante who kills the bad guys is really more Punisher/Dexter territory, an easy comparison to make since Jon Bernthal, Marvel’s current Punisher, is actually in The Accountant as Chris’ contract killer rival.